EnergyLabSmartCharging/Smart-Charging-Wizard/README.md

 ![](https://github.com/EnergyLabSmartCharging/Smart-Charging-Wizard/blob/6c274b0225123d3fd3d3701204e47932c255ba1d/media/input.gif)
 _____________________

-# What magic does the Smart Charging Wizard do? 💡
+# What magic does the Smart Charging Wizard do? 🧙
+is a web app with a back end optimization module and a front end .

+> TBD: motivation and short intro

 - runs optimization scheme to minimize both battery aging costs and electricity costs
 - considers dynamic behavior of the EV battery
 - respects the constraints given by you (time and SOC) and the EV (battery capacity, charging power)